 Well-kept records are essential to good safeguarding practice.
-Venerable Bede CE Academy is clear about the need to record any concerns, discussions held, decisions made and reasons for those decisions about a child or children within its care.
-All records include, a clear and comprehensive summary of the concern, details of how the concern was followed up and resolved and a note of any action taken, decisions reached and the outcome (Purpose, Action, and Outcome).
-All staff will follow the academy's Information Sharing and Recording Polices to ensure record keeping is compliant and in line with the General Data Protection Regulations 2018 and Data Protection Act 2018.
+The Venerable Bede CE Academy is clear about the need to record any concerns, discussions held, decisions made and reasons for those decisions about a child or children within its care.
+All records include a clear and comprehensive summary of the concern, details of how the concern was followed up and resolved and a note of any action taken, decisions reached and the outcome (Purpose, Action, and Outcome).
+All staff will follow the Academy's information sharing and recording procedures to ensure record keeping is compliant and in line with the General Data Protection Regulations 2018 and Data Protection Act 2018.

-Following a child leaving the academy we follow the appropriate transfer procedures and retention guidelines and information regarding children who have required statutory intervention at any point in their school career will automatically be shared with the receiving school.
+Following a child leaving our school we follow the appropriate transfer procedures and retention guidelines and information regarding children who have required statutory intervention at any point in their school career will automatically be shared with the receiving school.
 This is to ensure that all children are given the right support and intervention and information is shared strictly on a need to know basis.

-Safeguarding recording within Venerable Bede CE Academy is held electronically through a secure management system of CPOMS and all relevant staff have received training in the recording expectations and retention.
-At Venerable Bede CE Academy, we started electronic recording from January 2017.
+Safeguarding recording within the Venerable Bede CE Academy is held electronically through a secure management system of CPOMS and all relevant staff have received training in the recording expectations and retention.
+At the Venerable Bede CE Academy we started electronic recording from September 2018.
 All recording prior to this is in paper format.
-Paper-based Child Protection files for each child on the register are kept in secured cabinets in the Designated Safeguarding Lead's office.
+Note - those pupils subject to Child Protection have a paper-based file which is stored securely in the Designated Safeguarding Lead's office.